isaacvock/PROseq_etal/docs/output.md

 ## Output

 All output files will be placed in a directory named `results` that will be created the first time you run PROseq_etal.
-These include the following directories:

 Preprocessing output: